Are you trying to find different ways an artist can supplement their income?

 - Sell stock design

 The above is just a shortlist of how you can supplement your income.

 Successful artists have a clear vision of what they want to achieve, and every art marketing strategy they design compliments their goals.

-Artists who fail are the ones who do not know what they are working for, and they throw things against the wall hoping it will stick.
+Artists who fail are the ones who do not know what they are working for, and they throw things against the wall, hoping they will stick.

 The art world has changed over the past 10-15 years.

-Visual artists can now promote their work on a blog post, share their art on social media, and create multiple revenue streams.
+Visual artists can now promote their work on a blog posts, share their art on social media, and create multiple revenue streams.

-You can sell your art at craft fairs and to people around the world with your artist website.
+You can sell your art at craft fairs and to people worldwide with your artist website.